eclipse-kuksa/kuksa.cloud/kuksa-appstore/README.md

 > keycloak.credentials.secret= 460650c2-6b4a-4ef4-99cb-eef2b8664d2a // keycloak client credential secret key

 - src\main\resources\realm-export.json // Import this file to your Keycloak server to upload Keycloak real and client configuration.
+> There are 4 roles on our realm.
+Like "ROLE_ADMIN","ROLE_USER","uma_authorization","offline_access".
+Admin user should to have 4 roles and Normal User should to have 3 roles like this "ROLE_USER","uma_authorization","offline_access".
+You can assign roles to users from Keycloak admin console.

 - Build Kuksa App Store jar file: